How to Enable and Configure the SCWS PHP Module in ServBay

 scws.ini

-file with a text editor.
-Find the following section:ini[scws] ; Uncomment the following line to enable scws ;extension = scws.so ;scws.default.charset = gbk ;scws.default.fpath = /Applications/ServBay/etc/scws
+with a text editor.
+You'll see:ini[scws] ; Uncomment the following line to enable scws ;extension = scws.so ;scws.default.charset = gbk ;scws.default.fpath = /Applications/ServBay/etc/scws

 1